julienreszka/julienreszka/README.md

 Focus on the user experience.

 It's ok if a UI component doesn't match the style of the app but makes things easier for the user because he already knows how to use it.

+### ~Be conservative in what you send, be liberal in what you accept (Postel's Law)~

+Malicious actors exploit lax input validation to inject harmful code or manipulate protocols.

+**Be conservative in both what you send and receive.**

+Strict input and output validation improves interoperability by enforcing clear communication standards.